Caxton and CTP Publishers and Printers

-Caxton and CTP Publishers and Printers (JSE: CAT) is a South African newspaper company.
+Caxton & CTP, officially Caxton and CTP Publishers and Printers, is a South African newspaper company.

 History

 The company was founded in 1902 by William Gindra and Edward Green, two Pretoria businessmen who started a small stationery and general printing factory in Pretorius Street and named it after early English printer William Caxton.
 In 1947, Dr HJ van der Bijl became chairman of the board; he was the driving force behind the company going public the same year, as Caxton Ltd.

 In 1961, Caxton was purchased by Eagle Press and at the same time acquired its first newspaper, the South African Jewish Times.
 During the same year Caxton moved its operations to Doornfontein in Johannesburg.
 In 1968, Caxton again changed ownership, this time to Felstar Publications.
 During the same year, The Germiston Eagle was introduced as a weekly supplement to the South African Jewish Times.
 This was the forerunner of all community newspapers in South Africa.

 By 1978, Caxton were publishing the following newspapers either fortnightly, monthly or weekly: Sandton Chronicle, North Eastern Tribune, Northcliff and Blackheath Times, Randburg Sun, Southern Courier, Mayfair-Brixton, Newlands-Melville Telegraph, Rosebank Killarney Gazette and Roodepoort Record.

 In 1985, Caxton acquired CTP (Cape and Transvaal Printers), a R100-million printing company.
 This enabled Caxton to meet the growing demand for the high-speed, high-quality printing of newspapers and magazines.
 Caxton/CTP (as the company became popularly known) later consolidated their various subsidiary companies under the CTP banner and, post-1994, formed a partnership with the National Empowerment Consortium (NEC).

 In 1985, Caxton was sued for defamation by the cosmetics businesswoman, Reeva Forman over an article published in their magazine, Style.
 The article written by Lin Sampson, titled "Question: How Did Reeva Forman Get To Be So Successful?
 Answer: She Believes In God, Self-Promotion (and a couple of other little things)." was published on 25 June 1985.
 On the day the article was published, Forman went to the Witwatersrand Local Division Court seeking an order to interdict further distribution of the article.
 Forman was granted a rule nisi.
 Caxton Ltd, Marilyn Hattingh (Style editor) and Sampson opposed the interdict, defending the veracity of the article and claimed that it was in the public interest.
 The situation sparked significant media interest.
 Eventually, Hattingh and Caxton Ltd. agreed not to continue to publish the article.
 The defamation case went to trial in 1988, involving seventeen witnesses and much documentary evidence.
 The judge ruled that Forman had been defamed and awarded her damages.
 Caxton Ltd. launched an appeal against the judgement.
 The five-year case concluded with Forman granted damages of R1.35m in 1990.

 Caxton and another publisher, Perskor, merged in July 1998, forming a company with a turnover in excess of ZAR R2 billion a year.
 As a result of the merger The Citizen, a daily newspaper, was also acquired.